 Recognizing the right causes

 Some of the barriers to detect depression in patients with cancer include lack of time to fully assess depression in busy oncological settings, but also unfamiliarity with the assessment methods and the lack of specific skills to diagnose psychiatric disorders.
 Therefore, the use of proper screening instruments could facilitate the recognition of affective disorders in the oncological setting so to refer the identified individuals to psychological or psychiatric care.
 Those instruments should be easy to administer and score, acceptable to patients, validated to the oncological population and, importantly, accurate .
-Early detection and adequate treating and monitoring of these psychological disorders is crucial to reduce their well-known negative consequences in patients with cancer, and to promote improved quality of life and ensure adequate post-cancer support.
+Indeed, early detection and adequate treating and monitoring of these psychological disorders is crucial to reduce their well-known negative consequences in patients with cancer, and to promote improved quality of life and ensure adequate post-cancer support.

 Authors: Sílvia Almeida, Raquel Lemos and Albino J. Oliveira-Maia of the Champalimaud Research and Clinical Centre – Champalimaud Centre for the Unknown (Lisbon, Portugal).